5T33Z0/OC-Little-Translated/Content/11_Graphics/GPU/AMD_Navi/README.md

 ```
 ### Enabling RX 6900XT Cards

-- Cards RX 6900XT from XTXH (device-id: `0x73AF`) is supported with WhateverGreen and spoofing the device-id: use `0x73BF`
+- The RX 6900XT by XTXH (device-id: `0x73AF`) is supported with WhateverGreen when spoofing the device-id: `0x73BF`
 - If your RX 6900XT is unsupported, you can follow [this guide](https://github.com/TylerLyczak/Unsupported-6900XT-Hackintosh-Fix) to enable it in macOS.

 ## AMD and DRM
 When using SMBIOS **MacPro7,1** or **iMacPro1,1**, you don't need WhateverGreen and the `agdpmod=pikera` boot-arg.

-This also redirects Quick-Sync Video and Background rendering to the GPU which would otherwise be handled by the iGPU.
+This also redirects Intel Quick-Sync Video (IQSV) and Background rendering to the GPU which would otherwise be handled by the iGPU.
 This can also help to resolves issues with DRM on macOS 11+ as explained in [**WhateverGreen's FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md#drm-compatibility-on-macos-11).
 For more in-depth explanations about the `unfairgva` boot-arg and how to use it, [**check this post**](https://www.insanelymac.com/forum/topic/351752-amd-gpu-unfairgva-drm-sidecar-featureunlock-and-gb5-compute-help/).

 ## Credits & Resources
 - **Acidanthera** for `Lilu.kext` and `WhateverGreen.kext`